denisousa/oficial-mc3-repository/README.md

 ## Notes
 - The project works exclusively for Ubuntu
 - You can make project settings in the .env file
+- If you want to do quick tests, use "mini_qualitas_corpus_clean" which is downloaded together with the other datasets.

 ### 0. Remove the need to use "sudo" command
 Run the command "sudo visudo" and make the following changes